klinquist/tf-aws-s3-cf-template/README.md

 terrafom apply --auto-approve
 ```
 * (optional) Run `./add-secrets-to-repo.sh` to show the appropriate keys and optionally add them directly to the repo using the "gh" cli.
 This is needed if you want to use the github action to deploy your website to the bucket (using something like Jekyll).

+Note: This creates resources in `us-east-1`.
+If you want to change the default region, you can do so by editing `main.tf`.